smartcontractkit/documentation/src/pages/chainlink-nodes/v1/configuration.md

 - Default: _automatically set based on Chain ID, typically 10000000000000 (0.00001 LINK) on all chains except Ethereum Mainnet and Sepolia where it is 100000000000000000 (0.1 LINK)._

-For jobs that use the `EthTx` adapter, this is the minimum payment amount in order for the node to accept and process the job.
-Since there are no decimals on the EVM, the value is represented like wei.
+- Default: _automatically set based on Chain ID, typically 500000_

 :::note
 Keep in mind, the Chainlink node currently responds with a 500,000 gas limit.
 Under pricing your node could mean it spends more in ETH (on gas) than it earns in LINK.
 :::

-### NODE_NO_NEW_HEADS_THRESHOLD
+## ETH_GAS_LIMIT_MULTIPLIER

-- Default: _automatically set based on Chain ID, typically "3m" (3 minutes)_
+- Default: `"1.0"`

-Controls how long to wait after receiving no new heads before marking the node as out-of-sync.
+A factor by which a transaction's GasLimit is multiplied before transmission.
+So if the value is 1.1, and the GasLimit for a transaction is 10, 10% will be added before transmission.

-Set to zero to disable out-of-sync checking.
+This factor is always applied, so includes Optimism L2 transactions which uses a default gas limit of 1 and is also applied to EthGasLimitDefault.

-### NODE_POLL_FAILURE_THRESHOLD
+## ETH_GAS_LIMIT_TRANSFER

-- Default: _automatically set based on Chain ID, typically 3_
+- Default: _automatically set based on Chain ID, typically 21000_

-Indicates how many consecutive polls must fail in order to mark a node as unreachable.
+The gas limit used for an ordinary eth->eth transfer.

 Set to zero to disable poll checking.